ntjoar/Munchy/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Check out our [Wiki](https://github.com/ntjoar/Munchy/wiki) for more

+# About
+Munchy is a team of CS130 Students here at UCLA.
+We understand the struggle of students trying to execute recipes but not knowing where to go for ingredients.
+We are hoping to create a solution in which students can set how far they are willing to travel for cheap ingredients near them.
+As such, we are hoping to give those students trying to take more interest in culinary arts, the choice to do so.

+Our hope with this website is to help promote more interest in the culinary arts using recipes.
+We want you to be able to cook and execute a recipe without the hassle of having to find where to find the cheapest available choice for each ingredient.
+This is a website made by students for students.

+This website is our final project for CS130 and not officially published

 ## Available Scripts

 In the project directory, you can run: